 - Go to Firewall -> Managed rules and find the rule group containing this RuleID.
 Find information about the rule and what it’s trying to block.
 In most cases we disable the rule regardless since a WAF cannot block legitimate searches.

 - To disable the rule, add the RuleID to this list and follow our git flow for updating infrastructure.

-Vendor reviews are requested by Legal or Compliance when a new vendor is being requested by a teammate.
+Vendor reviews are requested by teammates when a new vendor is being onboarded.
 When requested, we want to review various aspects of the vendor’s security policy, not limited to but including, data processing, data protection, security reporting, and type of data being shared.
 Here is a non-exhaustive list of items you may want to review for this request.